 Key Differences Between Leader and Manager

-- The leader focuses on people while a manager focuses on the Process and Procedure.
+- A leader focuses on the people, whereas a manager focuses on the processes and workflows.

-- A leader aims at the growth and development of his teammates while a manager aims at accomplishing the end results.
+- A leader aims at motivating and inspiring people.
+Oppositely, a manager aims at directing and controlling employees

 Video: Leader Vs Manager